edgedb/edgedb-go/rstdocs/types.rst

 *type* MultiRangeInt32
 ----------------------

-MultiRangeInt32 is a type alias for multi range of RangeInt32 values.
+MultiRangeInt32 is a type alias for a slice of RangeInt32 values.

 .. code-block:: go